mathworks/thingspeak-particle/README.md

 | readAPIKey    | const char *  | Read API key associated with the channel.
 If you share code with others, do not share this key |

 ### Returns
-Returns the created-st timestamp as a String.
+Returns the created-at timestamp as a String.

 ## readRaw
 Read a raw response from a channel.
 Include the readAPIKey to read a private channel.